immcantation/tigger/docs/topics/generateEvidence.md

 germline_db
 :   the original uncorrected germline database used to by [findNovelAlleles](findNovelAlleles.md) to identify novel alleles.

+j_call
+:   name of the column in `data` with J allele calls.
+Default is J_CALL.

+junction
+:   Junction region nucleotide sequence, which includes the CDR3 and the two flanking conserved codons.
+Default is JUNCTION

 fields
 :   character vector of column names used to split the data to